DK (band): History

 During the ten years of its existence, the band went through a few lineups, and only the drummer Sergey Zharikov remained a constant member of the band.
 He was also the author of the lyrics and music.
 The first album was recorded in the basement of a Moscow hostel on tape.
 The first vocalist was the singer Evgeny Morozov, a graduate of the Gnesin school of music.
 In 1984, Morozov was jailed for speculation.

 Dmitry Yashin was one of the co-founders of the group and almost a permanent member of staff.
 He was the lead guitarist in DK from 1981 to 1985 and from about 1987 to 1989.
-Yanshin was also the head of the band "Vesyoliye Kartinki", in which some former members of DK played.
+Yanshin was also the head of the folk-metal band "Vesyoliye Kartinki", in which some former members of DK played.
 Sergey Letov was a saxophonist of DK from 1984 to 1989.
 He also remastered some of DK's albums.

 In 2001, DK held an official reunion concert for their 20th anniversary.
 The members and organizers of concert were vocalist Igor Belov, guitarist Dmitry Yashin, bassist Sergey Polyansky, keyboardist Alexander Belonosov, saxophonist Sergey Letov, and drummer Sergey Zharikov.
 The concert was attended by music critic Sergei Guriev, Siberian rock musician Nick Rock-n-Roll, and many others.